o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/cgf-updating-projects-gems.md

 ---
-description: ' Update your &ALYlong; projects and cloud gems to version 1.0.0 of the Cloud Gem framework. '
+description: ' Update your Amazon Lumberyard projects and cloud gems to version 1.0.0 of the Cloud Gem framework. '
 title: Updating Projects and Cloud Gems to Version 1.0.0 of the Cloud Gem Framework
 ---